LumoFace/fast-segmentation-editor/README.md

 + __Previous/Next Image__ - If more images are found in the same folder as the Input File, one can jump between images with these buttons.
 + __Refresh__ - Discards changes.
 + __Crop__ - Toggles between annotation mode and cropping mode.
 + __Toggle__ - Toggles annotations on and off to enhance raw image visibility.
-SLIC is only executed for the first toggle, subsequent toggles are re
+SLIC is only executed for the first toggle, subsequent toggles are relatively faster.
++ __Save__ - To write all cropped images an